 DO NOT allow the fresh water pump to run dry; damage to the pump can occur.
 The fresh water pump works on demand and WILL NOT shut off when the tank is empty.
 Turn the water pump switch OFF when the system is not in use.
-Operating any pump from a low-charged battery can lead to a pump failure.
+Operating any pump from a lowcharged battery can lead to a pump failure.
 Keep the batteries properly charged.
 The fresh water system must be properly winterized prior to winter lay-up.
 Refer to winterizing directions in section 12, Seasonal Maintenance.

-Sink and Shower Operation
+Sink Operation

-To use the sinks or shower, switch ON the FRESH WATER PUMP switch on the DC distribution panel.
+To use the sink(s), switch ON the FRESH WATER PUMP switch on the DC distribution panel.
 Some minor variations in the water temperature and pressure may occur as the pump cycles.
+The sink(s) drain overboard.